 7.1 Where the transfer of Protected Data from the Customer to the Supplier amounts to a Restricted Transfer, the Standard Contractual Clauses shall apply to this Data Protection Addendum.
 In the event of any conflict or inconsistency between the terms of this Data Protection Addendum and the Standard Contractual Clauses, the Standard Contractual Clauses shall apply.

-7.2 The Supplier shall not Transfer any Protected Data to any country outside of the EEA unless:
+7.2 The Supplier shall not Transfer any Protected Data to any country outside of the UK or EEA unless:

 7.2.1 such Transfer is solely for the purpose set out in Annex 1;